Home | Technology | Products | News & Events | Contact Us | Company

 Technology

-"Methods to concentrate sample spots on targets improve detection."
+See a nL droplets fly into a HR ToF in ms. "Methods to concentrate sample spots on targets improve detection."
+T. Covey et al, JASMS, 2006, 17,1129-1141.

-In IBF, liquids are charged and that action allows for the performance of many simple, useful tasks including flying nanoliter and microliter quantities of liquids, non-touch to targets of all types; such as, humans; plants; animals; microscope slides; multiple-well plates; scientific instruments and other devices.
-Through the presentation of the physics of IBF, it has been shown that unlike piezoelectric, sound, or any other technologies that are applied to transport liquids at low volumes that IBF technology can 1) kinetically project drops to targets of all types, 2) dynamically direct the liquids in flight to targets (a required, trait for small volumes of liquids) and details depending 3) count them on arrival.
-This simple technology has been called “elegant” by the director of R&D of a major mass spectrometry firm.
+Through the presentation of the physics of IBF, it has been shown that unlike devices that employ piezoelectric, sound, or other technologies that are applied to transport liquids at low volumes that IBF technology can 1) kinetically project drops to targets of all types, 2) dynamically direct the liquids in flight to targets (a required, trait for small volumes of liquids) and details depending 3) count them on arrival.
+This simple technology has been called “elegant” by the former Director of R&D at Sciex.
+America's greatest mass spectrometrist called the technology and our ability to shoot 100% of cell contents, cell liquids and other samples...like water... into MS's, "very exciting."

 The nanoliter regime offers a number of obvious benefits over larger volume regimes in the lab and elsewhere.
-These include significant savings in expensive reagents, major reduction in human exposure to toxic chemicals, allergens, agents, viruses, etc. The nanoliter regime also reduces waste disposal costs.
+These include significant savings of expensive reagents, major reduction in human exposure to toxic chemicals, allergens, agents, viruses, etc. The nanoliter regime also reduces waste disposal costs.
 Because IBF has a massive dynamic range (µL to fL), it has a substantial application space.
 It is a useful laboratory tool that has broad applications elsewhere.
 For example, IBF can be used for simple sample dilution; the analysis of proteins, peptides and synthetic polymers by MALDI; other sample preparation in chemical analysis; drug delivery; drug discovery; radiochemistry; homeland security/defense applications; forensics; the sampling of or drug delivery to human beings; in medical diagnostics; and in the manufacture of unique chemical and other entities, e.g., polymers and electrets.
 Finally, IBF also allows non-touch dispensing in the microliter regime as well for more classical assays, and it also has interesting consumer applications, e.g., gluing.

 01/09: "Measuring Charge for the Real Time Induction Based Fluidic MALDI Dispense Event Verification and Nanoliter Volume Determination."